 We talk a lot here at Film Daily about the positive power of fandoms and how groups of fans can legitimately affect change for their favorite shows and even save them from cancellation.
 The recent outrage from fans of shows like Brooklyn Nine-Nine, One Day at a Time, and Legion has helped to ensure each show will live to air another day.

-The Twitter page is quite rightfully the laughing stock of the internet right now.
-It showcases nerd culture at its most ludicrous and stereotypical – it’s easy to imagine Buffy the Vampire Slayer’s Trio of Doom putting this shit together in their basement.
-It depicts a certain type of Star Wars fan; the kind that less obsessive fans of George Lucas’s iconic franchise are ashamed to call part of their community.
+The Twitter page is quite rightfully the laughingstock of the internet right now.
+It showcases nerd culture at its most ludicrous and stereotypical – it’s easy to imagine Buffy the Vampire Slayer’s Trio of Doom putting this sh!* together in their basement.
+It depicts a certain type of Star Wars fan: the kind that less obsessive fans of George Lucas’s iconic franchise are ashamed to call part of their community.

 From the sounds of it, not a single professional writer or filmmaker will be involved in the production of this proposed new version of the movie – because what the hell do they know, right?
-Instead these dweebs “will be consulting with Star Wars fans directly throughout the writing of the remake of The Last Jedi as the plan is to make a version of TLJ that is as close to universally accepted as possible.”
+Instead saything they “will be consulting with Star Wars fans directly throughout the writing of the remake of The Last Jedi as the plan is to make a version of TLJ that is as close to universally accepted as possible.”

-We can’t even remember the last time a big budget franchise movie was “universally accepted” in any form, but sure.
+We can’t even remember the last time a big-budget franchise movie was “universally accepted” in any form, but sure.
 You do you, nerds.
 They also shared their opinions that “the best writing comes from a group of people who have differing opinions but can constructively work together for the best story.
 Not just one writer sitting in a room thinking whatever pops into their head is the best idea ever.”
 Like, say, a Twitter campaign to remake a Disney movie?

 It isn’t just the sheer ignorance exhibited by this Twitter feed that is so galling – particularly in assuming that the shortcomings of any movie can simply be ascribed to deliberately poor writing.
 It’s also the arrogance of these fans in thinking they can easily achieve better simply because they believe they know and love the Star Wars franchise better than anyone.

 “The people in power think the fans who disliked TLJ are an irrelevant minority of basement dwellers who are just keyboard cowboys that will never actually effect [sic] any real change,” another post reads, with a meek sneer of crazed power.
 Fans can affect change and by now most studios are becoming all too aware of that fact.

-With Disney recently cancelling its slate of upcoming Star Wars spinoff movies – possibly due to the current shitfest surrounding the franchise – and toxic behavior forcing stars Kelly Marie Tran and Daisy Ridley off social media, the Star Wars fandom is officially broken.
+With Disney recently cancelling its slate of upcoming Star Wars spinoff movies – possibly due to the current sh!*fest surrounding the franchise – and toxic behavior forcing stars Kelly Marie Tran and Daisy Ridley off social media, the Star Wars fandom is officially broken.
 This latest Twitter campaign is affirmative proof.